mattt/Replay/README.md

 func fetchUser() async throws { /* ... */ }
 ```

-Matchers compose with `AND` semantics—all must match for an entry to be selected.
+Matchers compose with `AND` semantics;
+all must match for an entry to be selected.

 | Matcher | Matches on |
 |---------|------------|